ajayp9/groq-chatbot/README.md

 pnpm dev

 ---
-# 📷 Screenshots / Demo
+## 📷 Screenshots / Demo

-Add screenshots or GIFs of your app here to showcase the UI and animations.
+Add screenshots or GIFs of your app here to showcase the UI and animations:

 ![App Screenshot](./public/Screen.png)